dipdup-io/dipdup/docs/indexes/README.md

       placeholder2: value2
 ```

+By static, we mean that the index is defined in the config file and not created in runtime.
+See {{ #summary getting-started/templates-and-variables.md }.

-For a static template instance (specified in the DipDup config) there are two fields:
+For a static template instance (specified in the DipDup config), there are two fields:

 * `template` — template name (from [templates](../templates.md) section)
 * `values` — concrete values for each [placeholder](../templates.md#placeholders) used in a chosen template